Discover Australian Bioactive Honey Association

 Leptosperin

-• Measures the honey’s complete antibacterial strength, combining multiple compounds.
+TA measures the honey’s complete antibacterial strength, combining multiple compounds, such as hydrogen peroxide, polyphenols and flavonoids.

-• Provides broad protection with added antioxidant and anti-inflammatory benefits.
+Provides broad antibacterial protection with added antioxidant and anti-inflammatory benefits.

 TA (Total Activity)

-• Includes naturally occurring plant compounds such as flavonoids, polyphenols, vitamins, prebiotics, and enzymes.
+Includes naturally occurring plant compounds such as flavonoids, polyphenols, vitamins and minerals that possess antioxidant properties.

-• Help reduce oxidative stress, supports immunity, aids tissue repair, and provides broad health benefits.
+Helps protect cells from damage by neutralizing free radicals, reducing oxidative stress, aids tissue repair, helps support immunity and provides broad health benefits.

 Antioxidants

-• The honey has Hydrogen peroxide (TA) and non-peroxide antimicrobial activity (compound still unknown) which is able to withstand heat and long-term storage.
+Sugar bag honey has antimicrobial Total Activity (TA) from both Hydrogen peroxide generation and non-peroxide activity, arising from phenolic, flavonoid and protein compounds which are able to withstand heat and long-term storage.

 More on MGO and TA